“Why do you seek the living one among the dead?”

-They then meet the two mysterious men who ask them, “Why do you seek the living one among the dead?”
+They are asked, “Why do you seek the living one among the dead?”
 Again, this is a startling question.
 They didn’t think they were seeking a living one, did they?
 No, they had just seen their friend crucified and placed in the tomb.
 They carefully noted where he was buried, and now they had come to complete his burial.
 They had abandoned hope, perhaps, that he was the living one.

 But they are told to remember what Jesus had said to them.
 And when they thought about it, things finally started to make some sense.
 He had told them that he would have to suffer and die and rise again, and now they can see that that is what must have happened.
 So they go to tell the Eleven apostles what they had seen.
 But for them, the story seemed like nonsense and they didn’t believe.
 Only Peter comes to believe, after he goes to see the empty tomb himself.